-Babies and a new pregnancy come with lots of questions.
+A baby and a new pregnancy come with lots of questions for both parents and host.
 Questions of baby shower etiquette are usually among the first that you will face.
-Fortunately for you, the modern parent has lots of options!
+Of course, the other one we think about is why they call it a baby shower anyway?
+But that doesn’t help with etiquette.
+Fortunately for you, things have changed in the baby shower world, it’s 2021 and the modern parent has lots of options!

 There are about a million ways to be a great parent and just as many variations on throwing a great baby shower.
-And as experts who have hosted thousands of baby showers, you can be sure that our advice on etiquette is tried and true.
+And as experts who have hosted thousands of baby showers, you can be sure that our advice on shower etiquette is tried and true.
 This handy guide will help you navigate the new, modern rules to creating a fun baby shower everyone is sure to love.
-Our article provides information and etiquette rules like who pays, how long they should be, how many people to invite and all the rest. (but if you’re looking for an alternative to a baby shower here’s 9 ideas)
+Our article provides information and etiquette rules like who pays, how long they should be, what is the average number of guests and all the rest. (but if you’re looking for an alternative to a baby shower here’s 9 ideas)

 Skip Ahead to our Individual Tips for the Guest of Honor